shegerbootcamp/docker-lab/README.md

 13. **Cleanup**: Workspace cleanup is performed to save disk space.

+## Deployment Instructions

+1. **Configure Jenkins**:
+   - Install required Jenkins plugins: Git, Maven, JFrog CLI, SonarQube Scanner, Slack Notification.
+   - Set up the required credentials in Jenkins (SonarQube token, Slack token, etc.).

+2. **Provision Infrastructure**:
+   - Use Packer to provision the Workstation, QA, and Production environments.
+   - Ensure that Jenkins, SonarQube, and Artifactory servers are up and running.

+3. **Run Jenkins Pipeline**:
+   - Trigger the pipeline with the appropriate parameters for the environment (QA or Production).
+   - Monitor the build process and check Slack for build notifications.

+4. **Deployment**:
+   - The pipeline deploys the Docker image to the selected environment (QA or Production) using Ansible.
+   - Application runs on the specified port (default 8081)

 ### **How to Create a New Jenkins Job for the Project**

 1. **Step 1: Access Jenkins Dashboard**